Organic Eprints frontpage

-Byrne, John; Glover, Leigh and Alrøe, Hugo Fjelsted (2006) Globalization and sustainable development: a political ecology strategy to realize ecological justice, in Halberg, Niels; Alrøe, Hugo Fjelsted; Knudsen, Marie Trydeman and Kristensen, Erik Steen, Eds.
-Global Development of Organic Agriculture: Challenges and Prospects, chapter 2, page pp. 49-74.
-CABI Publishing.*
+Byrne, John; Glover, Leigh and Alrøe, Hugo Fjelsted (2006) Globalization and sustainable development: a political ecology strategy to realize ecological justice.
+In: Halberg, Niels; Alrøe, Hugo Fjelsted; Knudsen, Marie Trydeman and Kristensen, Erik Steen (Eds.)
+Global Development of Organic Agriculture: Challenges and Prospects.
+CABI Publishing, chapter 2, pp. 49-74.

 Summary